hbctraining/DGE_workshop/lessons/DGE_workflow.md

 <img src="../img/PCA_example6.png" width="600">

-In this final figure we are looking at a time course experiment that separates nicely on the PCA.
-The treatment separates the samples on PC1 (26% variance), while time post-treatment is represented by PC2 (21% variance).
-The replicates tend to cluster together, which is good.
+Even if your samples do not separate by PC1 or PC2, you still may return biologically relevant results from the DE analysis, just don't be surprised if you do not return a large number of DE genes.
+To give more power to detect DE genes, you should account for known major sources of variation in your model.

+***
+**Exercise**

+The figure below was generated from a time course experiment with sample groups 'Ctrl' and 'Sci' and the following timepoints: 0h, 2h, 8h, and 16h.

+- Determine the sources explaining the variation represented by PC1 and PC2.
+- Do the sample groups separate well?
+- Do the replicates cluster together for each sample group?
+- Are there any outliers in the data?
+- Do you have any other concerns regarding the samples in the dataset?

 <img src="../img/PCA_example3.png" width="600">

+***

 #### Hierarchical Clustering Heatmap

 Similar to PCA, hierarchical clustering is another, complementary method for identifying strong patterns in a dataset and potential outliers.
-The heatmap displays the correlation or distances for all pairwise combinations of samples.
+The heatmap displays the **correlation or distances for all pairwise combinations of samples**.
 Since the majority of genes are not differentially expressed, samples generally have high correlations with each other (values higher than 0.80).
 Samples below 0.80 may indicate an outlier in your data and/or sample contamination.

 The hierarchical tree can indicate which samples are more similar to each other based on the normalized gene expression values.
 The color blocks indicate substructure in the data, and you would expect to see your replicates separate together as a block for each sample group.

 <img src="../img/heatmap_example.png" width="500">

-Even if your samples do not separate by PC1 or PC2, you still may return biologically relevant results from the DE analysis, just don't be surprised if you do not return a large number of DE genes.
-To give more power to detect DE genes, you should account for known major sources of variation in your model.

 ### Gene-level QC